FOR FIRST TIME IN GREECE, METADRASI COVERS THE LARGE GAP IN THE GUARDIANSHIP OF MINORS

 The innovative for the Greek standards “Guardianship Network for Unaccompanied Minors” has as a main purpose the effective implementation in practice of the role of guardian for the protection and exercise of the rights of children as well as the safeguarding of their basic needs.
 The ultimate goal is to provide those children with the right to enjoy their childhood, something that will affect their whole life.

 The Guardianship Network consists of 70 members who act in close cooperation with the Public Prosecutors for minors and with the First Instance Public Prosecutors in their areas of operation.
-The Guardianship Network acts in the following areas: Athens, Thessaloniki, Lesvos, Chios, Samos, Kos, Leros and Ioannina.
+The Guardianship Network acts in the following areas: Athens, Thessaloniki, Kavala, Orestiada, Lesvos, Chios, Samos, Kos and Leros.
 It supports minors who are detained or staying in accommodation centers and open or closed camps and provides them with care specific to their needs.